CamelSal/BookRecommender/README.md

 # Book Recommender

-This repository contains the code and documentation for a book recommender system
+This repository contains the code and documentation for a book recommender system part of capstone project for BrainStation

 ## Overview